laatabix/MarraSIM/README.md

 We present here **MarraSIM**, our agent-based model that simulates the public transport network in Marrakesh.
 MarraSIM uses the [GAMA platform](https://github.com/gama-platform/).

 # MarraSIM Model
 MarraSIM (Marrakesh SIMulator) is an agent-based model of road traffic and public transport in Marrakesh.
-We describe the structure and the dynamics of MarraSIM model using the protocol of the ODD (Overview, Design concepts, Details) standard.
+We describe the structure and the dynamics of MarraSIM model using the protocol of the ODD (Overview, Design concepts, Details) standard and its extension ODD+2D (ODD + Decision + Data).

 ## Overview